Skip to main content

 (c) a combination of the two.

-Pharmacists also have a personal responsibility to ensure that they have an appropriate professional indemnity arrangement in place for activities undertaken by them or under their control under Standard 2.1.7 of the Professional standards of conduct, ethics and performance for pharmacists in Northern Ireland (2016).
+Pharmacists also have a personal responsibility to ensure that they have an appropriate professional indemnity arrangement in place for activities undertaken by them or under their control under Standard 2.13 of the Code of Conduct, Ethics and Performance for Pharmacists in Northern Ireland (2026)

 The requirement for an appropriate professional indemnity arrangement can be met via an employer’s arrangement for those who are employed or by having an individual professional arrangement or a combination of the two.